 - all-purpose flour: you can swap out a 1-to-1 gluten free flour if you want, it will work just fine!

-- nutmeg: the star of the show!
+- nutmeg: a warm spice that’s the star of the show!

-- butter: the cookie itself is essentially a little delicious shortbread cookie … so lots butter here!
+- butter: the cookie itself is essentially a little delicious shortbread cookie … so lots of butter here!

 - egg: the egg acts as a binder to hold everything together.